How to Build a Niche Website That Can Make $5000+ a Month

 Aggressive Link Building is NOT Critical to a Site’s Success

-- I’ve just done simple outreach to truly build relationships with no intention to get a link.
+At most, I’ve just done simple outreach to build real relationships with no intention to get a link.
 And yet, I have thousands of links from thousands of different websites.

-- Claire Smith truly only publishes content and has a five figure a month business.
+Another example is Claire Smith; she truly only publishes content and has a five-figure a month online business.

 List of Link Building Strategies…